BabyCues logo Nurture your newborn's digestive comfort. Check out my bestselling book!Yes please

 excerpt from Bio-logical Weaning Guide

 BabyCues Bio-logical Weaning advice on appropriate textures stems from researched studies on the digestive system and the development of an infant’s jaw and teeth.
-In regards to jaw development, a review of papers entitled, “Paediatric Jaw Function: Information You Can Chew On,”1 clearly talks about the progressive ability of the jaw in infancy.
-Again showing us that our infants need us to take the introduction of food slowly.
+In regard to jaw development, a review of papers entitled, “Pediatric Jaw Function: Information You Can Chew On,”1 clearly talks about the progressive ability of the jaw in infancy.
+Again, showing us that our infants need us to take the introduction of food slowly.

 6 months2